nouturnsign/physemg/README.md

 # physemg
-UCLA PHYSICS 4AL Project Analysis repository.
 The C.U.T.
-Using B.U.L.K.:
-Exploring the Relationship Between Muscle Contraction and Weight Lifted Using an EMG.
+Using B.U.L.K.: Exploring the Relationship Between Muscle Contraction and Weight Lifted Using an EMG.

 ## Description
 Data is found in `/data`.
 Figures are found in `/output`.
 Code is all within